Last updated on 15 Apr 2014

 You can cycle by yourself or as with others as part of a group.
 As a group exercise, cycling encourages team building and leadership skills.

-WATbike organise regular guided leisure bike rides for all abilities across the North East.
-They provide support, training and access to a great range of cycle routes in the region.
-They use minibuses and bike trailers to transport bikes and riders to various locations including longer rides to Whitehaven, Edinburgh and John O’Groats.
-The guided rides take place mostly at weekends and evenings.
-They charge a small fee to pay for transportation and support.
+WATbike organise regular guided bike rides, support and training for all abilities across the North East.
+They transport bikes and riders to various locations to offer longer bike rides such as Edinburgh and John O’Groats.
+Guided rides are usually on evenings or weekends.
+There's a small charge for transportation and support.

 Breeze Newcastle offers fun and free bike rides to women over the age of 18.

 The Breeze Network can help you find a bike to ride, get some basic training and join other women who just want to enjoy a safe, local bike ride.
-There are also opportunities to volunteer to help encourage other women to get back on a bike.
-Please visit the Breeze Network website for more information and to find bike rides in your area.
+There are opportunities to volunteer to encourage other women to get back on a bike.

 Newcastle City Council Cycling have online advice and news on cycling in Newcastle including cycle routes and planning your journey.

-Sustrans is a leading UK charity enabling people to travel by foot, bike or public transport for more of the journeys we make every day.
-They help people think about and change the travel choices they make.
-Through their work to create better walking and cycling links, including the National Cycle Network, they're providing the space to make sure sustainable travel is not just a choice: it's the most obvious and convenient option.
+Sustrans offer training to help you to use your bike safely.
+They help people think about and change the travel choices they make and work to create better walking and cycling links, including the National Cycle Network, they're providing the space to make sure sustainable travel is not just a choice: it's the most obvious and convenient option.

-Age UK Newcastle hold several different dance classes as part of their Healthy Living Centre programme.
+Age UK Newcastle run several different dance classes across the City.

 Dance City is the National Dance Agency for the North East of England and is based in Newcastle.
 They have a programme of dance classes, as well as running workshops and holding performances that you can go and watch.